x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-s-new-for-outlook-web-app-in-exchange-2013-exchange-2013-help.md

 > In previous versions, Outlook Web App had a built-in spell checker.
 In Exchange Server 2013, Outlook Web App relies on the web browser for spell checking, which Internet Explorer prior to version 10 doesn't provide.

 > [!NOTE]
-> Office 365 users will be limited to the light version of Outlook Web App when using Internet Explorer 8.
+> Microsoft 365 and Office 365 users will be limited to the light version of Outlook Web App when using Internet Explorer 8.
 Users whose mailboxes are on a locally managed Exchange server will continue to see the standard version of Outlook Web App when using Internet Explorer 8, but may experience slow or otherwise unsatisfactory performance.

 ### Other Windows operating system and browser combination